TimothyByrd/ChaosHelper/README.md

 ## Commands and hotkeys
 <a name="h04" />

-There are seven commands you can send to the tool:
+There are nine commands you can send to the tool:

 1. Highlight items (H): (town only) To highlight sets of items to sell (it tries for two sets).
+2. Show quality items (Q): (town only) To highlight sets of quality gems/flasks to sell (it tries for one set of each).
-2. Show junk items (J): (town only) To toggle showing items in your stash tab that are not for the recipe, so you can clear them out.
+3. Show junk items (J): (town only) To toggle showing items in your stash tab that are not for the recipe, so you can clear them out.
-3. Force update (F): To force a re-read of the stash tab and a write of the filter file.
+4. Force update (F): To force a re-read of the stash tab and a write of the filter file.
-4. Character check (C): Recheck your character and league.
+5. Character check (C): Recheck your character and league.
 (This should happen automatically when you switch chararacters.)
-5. Test pattern (T): (town only) Toggle displaying a test pattern to verify the stash window size is correct.
-Once good, you can disable any hotkey for it, unless you change monitors.
+6. Test pattern (T): (town only) Toggle displaying a test pattern to verify the stash window size is correct.
+Once good, you can disable any hotkey for it, until you change monitors.
-6. Re-read configuation (R): Re-reads the settings.jsonc file.
+7. Re-read configuation (R): Re-reads the settings.jsonc file.
 Active hotkeys are not updated, and changes to hotkeys will cause them to be ineffective.
-7. Currency list (Z): Get currency prices from Poe Ninja, then print a listing of the contents of the currency tab in the ChaosHelper console window, with a total value.
+8. Currency list (Z): Get currency prices from Poe Ninja, then print a listing of the contents of the currency tab in the ChaosHelper console window, with a total value.
 The listing should be copy-pastable into a spreadsheet.
-8. Pause (P): Pauses getting data from the PoE site automatically on area change.
+9. Pause (P): Pauses getting data from the PoE site automatically on area change.

 The commands can be invoked:

 1. By typing the appropriate letter (H,J,F,C,T,Z,R) in the ChaosHelper console window.
 - Best for commands you will hardly ever use, like character check and test pattern.
 2. By using global hotkeys created by ChaosHelper
-- By default global hotkeys are enabled for the Highlight items, Show Junk items and Force update commands, on `Alt-H`, `Alt-J` and `Alt-F`, respectively.
+- By default global hotkeys are enabled for the Highlight items, Show quality items, Show Junk items and Force update commands, on `Alt-H`, `Alt-K', `Alt-J` and `Alt-F`, respectively.
 - These hotkeys can be rebound or disabled in settings.jsonc.
 - The character check and test pattern command hotkeys are disabled by default, they can be uncommented in settings.jsonc.
 - The Currency list and Re-read configuration commands do not have hot keys.
 They must be invoked from the ChaosHelper console window.